 Assess the data:

-- Data analysis, email gap analysis and date ranges for relevant issues of the eDiscovery matter.
+- Analyze data, email gap and date range analysis for relevant issues of the eDiscovery matter.

 Share the data: